“In the Sixth Form, students have access to a wide range of extra-curricular opportunities and are effective role models for younger pupils.” – Ofsted

-We were delighted with our 2022 results, which saw students overcoming adversity after two years of Covid disruption.
+While school education nationally was still struggling to ‘catch up’ after the pandemic, we were proud of our Year 13 students in 2023 as they achieved fantastic results.
 Students will be attending some of the best institutions in the country; you can see our full list of university leavers.
 These results were a testimony to the school’s continued desire to be ‘outstanding in every respect’.

 In the Sixth Form, our expectations are high, with senior students expected to operate as role models for students in the lower school.
 This is reflected in the Sixth Form appearance policy.

 Please click on the tabs for more information about what our Sixth Form has to offer.

 Our curriculum offer in a typical year can be found here.
 Specific details will be published in the Sixth Form Course Guide which will be published ahead of our Sixth Form Open Evening.
 The curriculum also provides a range of non-examinable subjects which will include enrichment, core PE, PSHE and study support.

 Students who attained grades in the 4-2 range at Key Stage 4 can still enter the Sixth Form, taking a one-year Level 2 course.
 Upon successful completion, students are encouraged to progress on to the Level 3 courses for a further two years.
 All students are expected to take mathematics and English GCSE if they did not previously attain a grade 4 or above.

 A Level Subjects

 Level 3 Vocational Subjects